LogLevel

 {path to file}

-Path to the server certificate file used by the web interface server for communication with clients that establish connections to an administrative socket via HTTPS.
+Path to the server certificate file used by the management web interface server to communicate with clients that establish HTTPS connections to the administrative socket.

 This file is generated automatically during the installation of the component.